Lucien-MG/deep-rl-hugging-face/units/unit_2/README.md

 ### Watch it perform

-You can easily watch your agent in local perform (while training or not) thanks to this command:
+You can easily watch your agent in local perform thanks to this command:
 ```bash
 python src/watch.py -e "Taxi-v3" -m models/q-learning-Taxi-v3.pkl
 ```